oaeproject/Hilary/README.md

 bin/cassandra -f
 ```

-To start it in the background, you can omit the `-f` parameter
+To start it in the background, you can omit the `-f` parameter.

 If you choose to instead install with a package manager, you'll want to ensure the following directories exist: